 Based on relevant factors (read below), the recovery rates may vary significantly.

-- The higher in a seniority ladder bonds are, the higher recovery rate they offer.
+- The higher in seniority ladder bonds are, the higher the recovery rate they offer.
 In reality, a bond’s recovery rate is directly proportional to its payout seniority in the event the issuer defaults.
 Per studies by high-ranking economists:

-- secured debt recovery rate was 56%
+- the secured debt recovery rate was 56%

-- unsecured debt recovery rate was 37%.
+- the unsecured debt recovery rate was 37%.

-- subordinated debt recovery rate was 31%
+- the subordinated debt recovery rate was 31%

 You can buy the bonds with any large brokerage company as individual bonds (after careful due diligence) or as the ETF/CEF with wider diversification among several bonds as well as even with some leverage that allows offering higher yields (CEFs).
 I prefer the latter.

-No doubt, as an investor (especially close to or in the retirement), you are seeking higher yields on your money while wanting to secure your principal.
+No doubt, as an investor (especially close to or in retirement), you are seeking higher yields on your money while wanting to secure your principal.
 One choice to consider is government bonds but the yield on that bonds is usually pity low.
-What you may want to consider is to sell low-yielding, high-priced government bonds and buy higher-yielding, lower-priced corporate bonds. that are tied to a company's fundamentals and are less susceptible to the caprices of the Fed.
-Even BB rated corporate "junk bonds" have a default rate of only 0.18%, so it's worth reevaluating whether you really need Uncle Sam's guarantee to rest easy.
+What you may want to consider is to sell low-yielding, high-priced government bonds and buy higher-yielding, lower-priced corporate bonds. that is tied to a company's fundamentals and are less susceptible to the caprices of the Fed.
+Even BB-rated corporate "junk bonds" have a default rate of only 0.18%, so it's worth reevaluating whether you really need Uncle Sam's guarantee to rest easy.

 Any investor in corporate bonds or any other debt instrument should pay significant attention to the security classification of the debt.
 The different security types are directly linked to the potential recovery rates in the event of a corporation’s default.
-Furthermore, other factors affect the recovery rate that always should be taken into account.
+Furthermore, other factors that affect the recovery rate always should be taken into account.